Plain-English guide Cook County

 Tip

-Check your Censum score during your triennial year specifically.
-A high score in a non-reassessment year is still worth filing, but the signal is strongest when fresh comparables are being weighed.
+Check your Censum result during your triennial year specifically.
+A strong yes in a non-reassessment year may still be worth checking, but the signal is strongest when fresh comparables are being weighed.

 02